BusinessIQ-App/investment-dashboard-sync/README.md

 Self-hosted portfolio dashboard: a Node.js service syncs holdings from **SnapTrade** and prices from **Finnhub** into **PostgreSQL**, visualized with **Grafana**.
 Runs locally, on a NAS, or on a private server via Docker Compose.

+**Quick Start Gist:**
+- Create a Snaptrade account and link your fidelity account(s) there.
+- Create a personal Finnhub (mine is a free) account for credentials to pull current price quotes
+- This project will generate a DB and Grafana dashboard (Dashboards/portfolio/finance_dashboard) accessible at localhost:3300 as soon as you pull & start via the docker compose yml below 👇

+> This project is not affiliated with, endorsed by, or sponsored by Fidelity Investments, SnapTrade, Finnhub, Grafana, PostgreSQL, Yahoo, or any other third-party service referenced in this repository.
+All trademarks are the property of their respective owners.

 ## How it works

 Data flows in one direction: **SnapTrade** (connected to your accounts and holdings) and **Finnhub** (prices) → a Node.js **sync app** → **PostgreSQL** → **Grafana**.